JamieMickaill/ForgetMeNotFlora/readme.txt

 ForgetMeNotFlora is a simple webscraper tool for botanists to create PDF flashcards to help memorize key taxonomic information and botanical features.

+Currently working on a GUI and making an EXE to make this more accessible!

 Usage:
 First, download the files from this repository to your computer. (click the green 'code' button above, and download the zip). unzip to your desktop in a folder named ForgetMeNotFlora)
 Next, navigate to the folder you downloaded the files.